 Guided Walking Tours of Old Sacramento are available year-round!
 Schedule a private tour for a family re-union, outing, or company event any day or time.
-Weekend drop in tours begin in May and extend through August.
-Guided Walking Tours are only $5 per person.
+Tours run from Memorial Day weekend to Labor Day weekend.
+Guided Walking Tours are only $10 per adult, $5 per child.
 Themed tours are available and currently include:

 Sacramento City: Gold Rush Boom Town!